acalcutt/Gear360_html5_viewer/Readme.md

         $initialAudioBitrate = -1; // Initial audio bitrate.
 Adjust based on your network conditions. -1 to autoselect.
         $theme = 'default'; // The name of the theme to use.
 Themes are located in the `/themes/` directory.

         // Array of directories to treat as equirectangular image sources.
-Files in these directories will be treated as 360 images, even if not using *.eq.* naming.
+Files in these directories will be treated as equirectangular 360 images, even if not using *.eq.* naming.
         $equirectangular_directories = array(
         	'files/equirectangular/',
         );